 Then file a formal complaint with OSHA, and/or your local or regional government.

-And if there’s any way at all you think I can be of help, don’t hesitate to contact me.
+And if there’s any way I can help, don’t hesitate to contact me.